aspectran/aspectran.github.io/_pages/en/docs/mechanisms/packages/aspectran-undertow-activity.md

 ## 3. Package Summary and Architectural Significance

-The `com.aspectran.undertow.activity` package and its core, the `TowActivity` class, are representative examples of **Aspectran's environment-adaptive architecture** alongside `WebActivity`.
+The `com.aspectran.undertow.activity` package and its core, the `TowActivity` class, are representative examples of **Aspectran's environment-adaptive architecture** alongside `ServletWebActivity`.

 The greatest architectural significance of this package is that it once again proves the **perfect separation of core logic from specific environment technology**. `CoreActivity` does not need to know whether the request it is processing came via the Servlet API or via Undertow's `HttpServerExchange`.
 This is because `TowActivity` acts as an adapter that absorbs all technical differences and provides a standardized interface.